02. Masterclass

 A Note on Photography Gear

 We focus on the architecture of the frame, not the brand of the tool.
-Whether you shoot with a rangefinder, a mirrorless system, or a high-end mobile sensor, please bring the camera you are most comfortable operating.
-Our goal is to move past technical friction and into the flow of the field.
+Whether you operate a Leica rangefinder, a mirrorless system, or a high-end mobile sensor, our goal is to eliminate technical drag and enter the flow of the field.

 Urban Sketching